 Fire Safety (England) Regulations

 The UK Government has now introduced the Fire Safety (England) Regulations 2022, which seek to implement several recommendations from Phase 1 of the Grenfell Tower Inquiry, and will come into force on 23 January 2023.
 The Regulations introduce new requirements for multi-occupied residential buildings, and different regulations apply depending on a building’s height.
-A full breakdown can be found in the graphic below.
+Click here for further information.

 Funding for the removal of unsafe cladding